KevinLsg/To-do-list/README.md

 ## Known Bugs

-Titles and texts do not break lines, making the content leave the task.

 If you create a note and then edit it and leave everything blank, the text will disappear